Showing posts with label Elizabeth Hartman. Show all posts

 PERFORMANCES

 A standout, both appearance and character-wise, is Jessica Walter, who either annoys or enchants in a showy role that is essentially Rosalind Russell in The Women.
 Also very good is the highly appealing Shirley Knight.
-My personal favorite, however, is Joan Hackett (making her film debut along with Bergen and Pettet) whom I never tire of watching and who never seems to hit a false note.
+My personal favorite, however, is Joan Hackett (making her film debut along with Bergen and Pettet), whom I never tire of watching and who never seems to hit a false note.

-Before I finish, special mention must be made of the men in The Group.
-True to the genre, the men are a pretty odious bunch.
-Almost to a man they are characterized as weak, bigoted, manipulative, oppressive, brutalizing, or womanizing.
-Some all at the same time.
-This is of course to be expected and goes with the soap opera territory.
-What surprises me most is that there isn’t a single looker in the bunch.
-I know it’s a matter of taste and I'm taking into account that perhaps in 1966 these guys passed for handsome (so what was Paul Newman?); but to a most distracting degree, the men at the center of The Group are like a grandmother’s wish-list of desirable males.
-Hal Holbrook?
-Larry Hagman?
-Richard Mulligan?
-James Broderick?
-The film features such a parade of sexless, daddy-fixation types that after a while I actually started to take it as some kind of personal affront.
-Valley of the Dolls suffered from the same malady.
+Before I move on, special mention must be made of the men in The Group.
+True to the genre, the men are a pretty odious bunch, character-wise.
+Almost to a man, they are depicted as weak, bigoted, caddish, manipulative, oppressive, brutalizing, or womanizing.
+Some, all at the same time.
+This is, of course, to be expected and goes with the soap opera territory.
+What surprises me most is that there isn’t a single looker in the bunch, and each man is so lacking in any kind of sex appeal that it practically feels like an affront to the female cast.
+These were the guys these women were supposed to be getting all hot and bothered over?

 THE STUFF OF DREAMS